Pomas

-Pomas is a commune in the Aude department in Occitanie southern France.
-It is located 4 km northwest of Saint-Hilaire, 15 km south of Carcassonne, 100 km southeast of Toulouse.
+Pomas (/fr/, /fr/; Pomars, /oc/) is a commune in the French department of Aude, and the region of Occitania, southern France.
+Located 4 km northwest of Saint-Hilaire, 15 km south of Carcassonne, 100 km southeast of Toulouse.

 History

-Pomas dates back to the 9th century when it was known as Pomaris.
+Pomas dates back to the 9th century, when it was known as Pomaris.

-In 1212, the local lord, Bernard de Pomars, a Cathar, was denounced as a heretic; his lands were taken and given to Philippe Golhoin.
+In 1212, the local lord, Bernard de Pomars, a Cathar, was denounced as a heretic; his lands were taken from him and given to Philippe Golhoin.
 In 1559, the Rabot family took over the lordship of Pomas.
 The lordship was sold off in 1719.

+On 24 August 2026, a large and intense tornado struck Pomas, leaving 300 homes damaged or almost entirely destroyed.
+Over 2 thousand houses were left without electricity for a day and a half.
+A castle was partly damaged as it was struck by the tornado, over 1 thousand people were in critical need.
+41 people were injured, with 13 being evacuated to hospitals.
+3 people are missing, likely stuck under debris.
+The tornado crossed the entirety of Pomas, later dissipating after a multiple kilometer path.

 Attractions

 The château de Pomas dates back to the 12th century and is notable for its square tower and cruciform archers' windows.

-Pomas has small, single track railway station, on the Carcassonne - Rivesaltes railway line, between Verzeille and Limoux.
+Pomas has a small single track railway station on the Carcassonne - Rivesaltes railway line, between Verzeille and Limoux.

-Its shops include a bakery, a specialist local wine shop, and a tobacconist.
+Shops include a bakery, a specialist local wine shop, and a tobacconist.
 It has a small private museum specialising in exotic shells.

 There are attractive walking routes in the hills around Pomas.